Overview

 For January, using the values from the table below, the calculation would be: ($10 − $3.99) ÷ $3.99 × 100 = 150.55%

-- Transaction data will be pulled from the new accounting service, which is more detailed and aligned with USALI‬ standards.
-Transactions are not mutable; reversals have equal and‬ opposite transactions.‬
+Transaction data is pulled from the accounting service, which provides detailed transaction-level records aligned with USALI standards.
+Transactions are not editable, and changes are recorded through equal and opposite reversal entries.

-- We have implemented Accounting Codes to categorize‬ specific transactions following USALI standards:
+Accounting Codes categorize specific transactions following USALI standards.

 | Description | Code |